7:00 – 8:30 pm (doors open at 6:30)

 November 20, John Calambokidis from Cascadia Reasearch Collective, “New findings from research on the whales and other marine mammals of the region” For more information click http://www.cascadiaresearch.org/personnel.htm.

-December 18, Daniel Hull, Nisqually Reach Nature Center and Aimee Christy, Pacific Shellfish Institute, will share their exciting projects and how the community has gotten involved in small projects with big impacts, including leading up to the creation of the Nisqually Reach Aquatic Reserve.
+Daniel will share the story of this exciting project and how the community has gotten involved in small projects with big impacts that lead to the creation of the Nisqually Reach Aquatic Reserve.
+To learn more: http://www.nisquallyestuary.org/aquaticreserve.html

 January 15, Lynn Corliss, South Puget Sound Community College, ”Understanding South Sound Tides”